JetBrains/kotlin-web-site/pages/docs/reference/collections.md

 ... as well as all the utilities you would expect such as sort, zip, fold, reduce and so on.

 It's important to note, that the operations on readonly collections which return a modified collection (like `+`, `filter`, `drop`, etc.) do not create their results atomically, therefore the results are not safe to use from a different thread without proper synchronization.
+This is true even if the original collection have a completely immutable backing collection which can't change.
+For detailed explanation please see this [comment](https://github.com/JetBrains/kotlin-web-site/pull/1238/files#r243049877).

 Maps follow the same pattern.
 They can be easily instantiated and accessed like this: